Microsoft/azure-docs.pt-pt/articles/active-directory/user-help/active-directory-passwords-update-your-own-password.md

 ## <a name="how-to-change-your-password"></a>How to change your password (Como alterar a palavra-passe) para alterar as palavras-passe

-Se apenas quiser alterar a sua palavra-passe, pode fazê-lo através do portal Office 365, do Painel de Acesso Azure ou da página de sinstrução do Windows 10.
+Se apenas quiser alterar a sua palavra-passe, pode fazê-lo através do portal Office 365, do portal My Apps ou da página de sinse-in do Windows 10.

 ### <a name="to-change-your-password-using-the-office-365-portal"></a>Para alterar a sua palavra-passe utilizando o portal Office 365